RonaldKfouri/RonaldKfouri.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ronald Kfouri"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a Power Systems Engineer and Researcher driven by the goal of advancing the field rather than merely joining the conversation.
-With experience spanning both industry and academia, I aim to explore how AI enhances power system planning, operation, and control, and how emerging technologies can reshape the future of energy systems.
+With experience spanning both industry and academia, I aim to explore how AI enhances power system planning, operation, and control, and how emerging technologies aid the transition towards carbon-free power systems.

 ---